neumino/neumino.github.io/movies.md

-### Magic Camp
+### Tesla
-*Released on 2020-08-14, vote average 6.8*
+*Released on 2020-08-14, vote average 6.5*

-Andy, at the urging of his former mentor and Magic Camp owner Roy Preston, returns to the camp of his youth hoping to reignite his career.
-Instead, he finds inspiration in his ragtag bunch of rookie magicians.
+The story of the Promethean struggles of Nikola Tesla, as he attempts to transcend entrenched technology—including his own previous work—by pioneering a system of wireless energy that would change the world.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/GAmcupYhwKA?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/e4U-23TOKms?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>